-Legal archery equipment for licensed anglers is any bow, to which an arrow is attached by a line and equipped with a harpoon-style or wire barbed point.
+Legal archery equipment for licensed anglers is any hand-drawn and released longbow, recurve bow, compound bow or rubberband-assisted (sling) bow, to which an arrow is attached by a line and equipped with a harpoon-style or wire barbed point.
 Crossbows are prohibited, except with a special Director's permit that may be issued if an individual is permanently disabled.
 The use of night vision equipment or electronically enhanced light gathering optics including all lights used for locating and/or shooting at fish is legal.
+Possession of a bow is counted as a hook and line fishing pole while archery fishing.
+Possession of a spear is counted as a hook and line fishing pole while spearfishing.